sighupio/permission-manager/readme.md

 Permission manager is an application that allow to create a user and a kubeconfig YAML file and assign permissions to operate within a namespace or globally via a web interface

-## Quick core concepts
+## installation

-- A server written in go is responsive to talk with the k8s cluster
+a guide on how to deploy permission manager is located at [installation](docs/installation.md)

-  - in production the UI with be served as static asset from the go server compiled into a go file using [statik](https://github.com/rakyll/statik) so that a single binary can be deployed
+## setup for development

-- The UI is a ReactJS single page application
+a detailed guide on how to contribute is located at [how-to-contribute](docs/how-to-contribute.md)

-  - the UI run indipendently from the go server when developing
+## FAQ

-- users are CRD inside k8s and will be stored inside ETCD the app recognise whenere is run inside kubernetes or not by checking the ENV `KUBERNETES_SERVICE_HOST` this will change how the app tries to autenticate to the api server (via token from within k8s or using `~/.kube/config` otherwhise)
+### How it works

-## How it works
+The application allow to select some templates and associated them with an user, a naming convention is used to only show templates in the UI (see below for details)

-It uses a naming convention to identity some roles as "templates", this is used to filter the at UI
+the template system is an abstraction over cluter-roles, rolebinding and cluster roles bindigs, making the permissions "kubernetes native"

-the template system is an abstraction over cluter roles, rolebinding and cluster roles bindigs, making the permissions "kubernetes native"
+In a future version the naming convention will be changed using CRDs and k8s labels

 ### What is a template

-A template a clusterrole with the prefix
+A template is a clusterrole with the prefix

 `template-namespaced-resources___`